cirept/SF_LaunchToolbar/README.md

 4. Click 'create a new script...'

-5. ctrl+a, will highlight all the code in the text area.
+5. Press ctrl+a, will highlight all the code in the text area.

-6. ctrl+v, will paste the code that you copied earlier.
+6. Press ctrl+v, will paste the code that you copied earlier.

 7. Save the code